-Henry Gonzalez was born into a South Texas family of graphic artists and has studied art at some of the best state universities in Texas.
-Primarily known for his murals and outdoor art installations, since 1972 he was part of the Armadillo Art Squad at the legendary Armadillo World Headquarters- a group of young artists who created all the posters, handbills and print ads that promoted the performances at the club.
+Henry was part of the original Armadillo Art Squad, creating posters, handbills and print ads throughout his duration at the Armadillo.
 After the club closed, Henry spent time as the stage manager for the Austin Opera House and for the AFM free concert series.

 He continued to create artwork and worked in a production capacity on the road with touring bands until 2004 when SouthPop was founded.
 As facility manager, he oversaw the building and the hanging of exhibits.
 He doubled as exhibit guide.
 Perhaps his greatest legacy is the Memorial Wall at SouthPop that includes photographs of people who have had an impact on Austin culture and have passed away.
 The project culminates each October 30th with a Dia De Los Muertos celebration at the Center.

 Henry died on February 29, 2016 after an intense 16 month battle against cancer.